 The round complexity of interactive protocols is one of the most important efficiency-measures and it determines the number of consecutive interactions needed amongst the parties until completion.
 Both theoretically and practically, it is important to know what the limits are on rounds.
 My works have significant contribution in understanding the round complexity of MPC in three classic settings: (a) perfect (b) statistical (c) cryptographic from minimal assumption.

-In STOC’88, Ben-Or, Goldwasser, and Wigderson established an important milestone in the field of cryptography by showing that every function can be computed with perfect security tolerating up to 1/3rd corruptions.
-We show that every function can be computed securely in only four rounds of interaction, and that some functions cannot be computed in three rounds.
-This resolves a long line of research.
-We further completely settle the round complexity of secure computation when a negligible statistical error is allowed.
+In STOC 1988, Ben-Or, Goldwasser, and Wigderson (BGW) established an important milestone in the fields of cryptography and distributed computing by showing that every function can be computed with perfect (information-theoretic and error-free) security at the presence of a Byzantine (aka. active) unbounded-powerful adversary that controls up to n/3 of the parties.
+Our work in FOCS’20 has settled the round complexity of perfect MPC.
+Our main result shows that every function can be realized in only four rounds of interaction, and that some functionalities cannot be computed in three rounds.

 Benny Applebaum, Eliran Kachlon and Arpita Patra.
 The Round Complexity of Perfect MPC with Active Security and Optimal Resiliency.
 61st Annual IEEE Symposium on Foundations of Computer Science (FOCS), IEEE, pp. 1277-1284, 2020. https://eprint.iacr.org/2020/581